Is a Construction Management Degree Right for You?

-Faster than average job growth is expected in this field, and those with pertinent experience and degrees should have the best employment prospects.
+Average job growth is expected in this field, and those with pertinent experience and degrees should have the best employment prospects.
+Salaries will vary depending on a person’s roles and responsibilities, their level of experience, and the region of the country they work in, among other factors.
 Popular careers in the construction management field include (but are not limited to):

-A construction inspector examines buildings, roads, bridges, water systems and other structures to ensure that they meet certain requirements.
-This can include ensuring that the construction, alterations and repairs are compliant with building codes and ordinances as well as zoning regulations.
-Inspectors make initial evaluations during the beginning phases of construction and follow up with subsequent visits throughout the project to ensure codes and regulations are still being met.
-Most employers prefer that inspectors have a college degree in construction management, engineering or a related field.
-In addition, many states require that construction inspectors have some sort of license or certification to practice in the field.
+A construction inspector examines buildings, roads, bridges, water systems, and other structures to ensure that they meet certain requirements.
+This can include ensuring that the construction, alterations, and repairs are compliant with building codes and ordinances as well as zoning regulations.

 While a minimum of a high school diploma, on-the-job training, and certification is often all that’s required to get started, a growing number of these professionals are earning bachelor’s degree, the BLS explained, so a bachelor’s may help you be more competitive in the field.
 The above employment growth projection and salary average were provided by the BLS.